Child Is Father of the Man: Background

 "Child is father of the man" is an idiom originating from the poem "My Heart Leaps Up" by William Wordsworth.
-There are many different interpretations of the phrase, the most popular of which is that man is the product of habits and behavior developed in youth.
+There are many different interpretations of the phrase, the most popular of which is that man is the product of habits and behaviors developed in youth.
 In a late 1966 interview, Brian Wilson remarked, "And another thing that interests me ... who was it, Karl Menninger [sic], who said, 'The child is father of the man'?
 That fascinates me!"
 (Note: Parks' father was a psychiatrist and neurologist who studied with Menninger.)

 According to historian Keith Badman, Van Dyke Parks stated that there were lyrics for the song that were never originally recorded.
 In 2004, Parks told journalist Domenic Priore, "It was an instrumental piece until Brian asked me to put words on it in November of 2003."
 He said he had originally suggested the idiom to Wilson.

 Brian had a fervent desire to re-invent himself as an individual, not as a boy, and that's what happened, I think.
 By the time I met him, he had already done "When I Grow Up (To Be A Man)"; he'd already raised the questions about being a man, and when I met him, that crisis was acute.
 I knew it was psychologically complex and over my head.
 The only way I could help with any of this, whatever it was he was going through, was refer him to that poem by Hawthorne[sic] from which the phrase "the child is father to the man" comes.
 He used it as part of his inquiry of Smile, as a lyric.

 Wilson's 2016 memoir states that "'Child Is Father of the Man' was about mental health and knowing yourself so you could do the right things in the world."